Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Conclusion

 \section{Conclusion}

 We propose an information-theoretic approach to bilevel Bayesian optimization, called Bilevel optimization via Lower-bound based Joint Entropy Search (BLJES).
-BLJES considers information gain of optimal points and values of both the upper- and lower- level problems simultaneously, by which we can define a unified criterion that measures the benefit for both the problems.
+BLJES considers information gain of optimal points and values of both the upper- and lower-level problems simultaneously, by which we can define a unified criterion that measures the benefit for both the problems.
 We derive a lower bound based approximation of bilevel information gain, which can be seen as a natural extension of the single level information-theoretic Bayesian optimization.
-Further, we also propose extensions for decoupled setting and constraint problems.
-The effectiveness of BLJES is demonstrated through sample path functions from Gaussian processes and benchmark functions.
+We further propose extensions for decoupled setting and constraint problems.
+The effectiveness of BLJES is demonstrated through synthetic, benchmark, and real-world functions.